 [all our photos from the weekend can be found here in our gallery]

-We have a camping trip coming up, and wanted to get a new tent to give the four of us plenty of room to sleep, play, get dressed, etc. We wanted one that was not too expensive, but had more room than our previous four-person dome tent (which was barely big enough for us when it was just Rebecca, Catherine and I camping).
+We have a camping trip coming up, and wanted to get a new tent to give the four of us plenty of room to sleep and caravan storage Melbourne, play, get dressed, etc. We wanted one that was not too expensive, but had more room than our previous four-person dome tent (which was barely big enough for us when it was just Rebecca, Catherine and I camping).
 So we did some research, and ended up buying this Coleman WeatherMaster Screened 6 Tent.
 Luckily it was on sale for cheaper than it’s listed now, and we had a number of Amazon gift cards to redeem!

 The tent arrived earlier this week, and we set it up in our backyard last night!
 Here is a photo of the tent mostly set up (without the rain fly):